b3by/angular-flexipagination-directive/README.md

 can be found in the `package.json` file).

 ## Testing
+Several grunt task have been defined for testing purpose (it's still a work in progress).
+You can run unit testing, e2e testing or both.
+For continuous testing, just the unit testing has been specified.

+* `grunt unitTest` will execute karma testing once
+* `grunt e2eTest` will execute protractor testing once (please make sure that a webdriver-manager instance is running)
+* `grunt fullTest` will execute both karma and protractor testing once
+* `grunt testDev` will execute karma testing not in single run mode
+* `grunt` will just call the full test task

 So far, just e2e testing has been implemented for the directive.
 You just need an instance of webdriver-manager, then you just type `grunt test`.

 ## How it works